SelimChraibi/AsynchronousIterativeAlgorithms.jl/docs/src/manual.md

 end
 ```

-When instanciating your problems you might have three requirement:
+When instantiating your problems you might have three requirements:

-- **Limiting comunication costs** and **avoiding duplicated memory**: loading problems directly on their assigned processes is be preferable to loading them central node before sending them to their respective processes
+- **Limiting communication costs** and **avoiding duplicated memory**: loading problems directly on their assigned processes is preferable to loading them central node before sending them to their respective processes
-- **Persistant data**: necessary if you want to reuse problems for multiple experiments (you don't want your problems to be stuck on  remote processes in `start`'s local scope)
+- **Persistent data**: necessary if you want to reuse problems for multiple experiments (you don't want your problems to be stuck on  remote processes in `start`'s local scope)

 Depending on your needs, you have three options to construct your problems: